Join me!

 Store Properly

-I like to keep my lavender (and my lavender bath salts) in a clear glass jar, but exposing the dried buds to light will make them lose their color, so keep the jar of lavender hidden away in a dark cupboard or drawer.
+I like to keep my lavender (and my lavender bath salts) in a clear glass jar, but exposing the dried buds to light will make them lose their colour, so keep the jar of lavender hidden away in a dark cupboard or drawer.

 Lavender Bath Salts Recipe

 Okay, let’s talk about how to make the bath salts!
-It only takes a few minutes to make (well, after you dry the lavender, that is) so you’ll be soaking in the tub in no time!
+It only takes a few minutes to make (well, after you dry the lavender, that is) so you’ll be soaking in the tub in no time.

 Lavender Bath Salts Handmade Gift Idea

-Make it!
+Make it

-1. Open all your mason jars.
+1. Open all your Mason jars.
 Set the lids aside, but keep them handy—you’ll need them shortly!

 2. Fill each Mason jar about halfway full of the Epsom salts.